flexdash/node-red-flexdash/README.md

 list exist (in the flow editor).
 Then in the run-time, missing nodes found in the children list are assumed to be disabled and are marked as such, but not removed.

 When altering the position of widgets in the dashboard, the missing widgets need to be kept.
-When the config is pushed back into the flow editor, the missing widgets should be "reconnected" with the disabled nodes.
+When the config is pushed back into the flow editor, the missing widgets should be reconnected with the disabled nodes.

 - the pruning of deleted nodes in children lists must only happen in the flow editor

+Widgets in disabled flows:
+- End up as DisabledWidget widgets with an ID starting with an 'x' (that's not really important)

 ## Subflows

-In the flow editor, widgets in subflows must be associated with an ArrayGrid (or a (Subflow?)Panel in an ArrayGrid) and listed in the grid's children.
-Not clear how a static order is represented...
+In the flow editor, widgets in subflows must be associated with a SubflowPanel.

-In the runtime, the subflow instance widgets show up, they need to be mapped to their template node using the _alias property.
-The ordering in the ArrayGrid is then determined via the subflow node's ID.

-Changing the order in the dashboard should result in a change in the order list in the ArrayGrid.
-Changing the dimension and other properties needs to map back to the template nodes.

-- the main trick seems to be to map N nodes in the runtime to 1 template node (which may not exist in the runtime?), plus an ordering/data key
-- message routing then needs to use the ordering/data key also

-Panels need to be similarly mapped back, but need to be transparent to the widget ordering/data key stuff.
-Not clear how this happens...

 It's not clear how to handle nesting of subflows, maybe it's just a concatenation of the subflow instance IDs for the purpose of the ordering representation?
+Not implemented for now.

 SubflowPanels:
-- End up with widget IDs `w<subflow instance ID>-<panel config ID>
+- End up with widget IDs `w<subflow instance ID>-<panel config ID>`
+- Changes to panel properties need to be reflected in the panel config
 - ID of containing grid is in subflow instance env variable
-- Containing grid has fd_children with `w<subflow>-<panel>` because the order of these needs to be persisted.
+- Containing grid has in its fd_children
-- The panel node ID is pretty useless 'cause it changes at each deploy
+- The panel node ID is pretty useless 'cause it changes at each deploy, while the subflow instance ID doesn't ('cause it's an actual node in some flow)
+- Panels don't have any output in the dashboard, thus the `output` prop doesn't need to be set.

 Widgets in SubflowPanels:
-- End up with widget IDs `w<subflow instance ID>-<widget config ID> mostly because otherwise it requires an extra data structure to locate the widget instance node ID (prob would have to do the latter to support array widgets in subflows).
+- End up with widget IDs `w<subflow instance ID>-<widget config ID>`
-- When expanding the SubflowPanel's fd_children the widget config ID is converted to wSSS-NNN.

-Array widgets:
+- The widget node IDs change with every deploy
+- Changes to widget properties need to be applied to the widget config
+- Output needs to be sent from a widget's instance node, whose ID changes per deploy
-- End up with widget IDs `w<widget ID>-<index> in order to support the one-to-many.
+- The containing SubflowPanel has the widget IDs in its fd_children

+Important: the structure of subflow widget IDs must not be used anywhere to drive logic, everything must work if these IDs are replaced by random numbers.

+## Array widgets

+- Array widgets have a single node in Node-RED, the array aspect exists only on the FlexDash side
+- An array is really a hash in that indices can be numbers or strings
+- The existing array indices are only persisted in memory (but survive deploys) in the FD plugin
+- Array widgets have IDs `w<node ID>-<index>`
+- Changes to widget properties need to be reflected in the one node (and then apply to all)
+- Output needs to be sent from the array widget node, but needs to include the index value

+Array widgets cannot be placed in subflows.
+(Really?)

+Important: the structure of array widget IDs must not be used anywhere to drive logic, everything must work if these IDs are replaced by random numbers.

+## IDs

+#### FlexDash IDs

+- widget nodes: `w<node-id>`
+- widget nodes in subflow: `w<subflow-instance-id>-<node-in-subflowid>`
+- array widget nodes: `w<node-id>|<topic>`
+- array widget nodes in subflow: `w<subflow-instance-id>-<node-in-subflow-id>|<topic>`
+- config nodes: `g<node-id>`, `p<node-id>`, `t<node-id>`

+#### fd_children IDs

+- widget nodes: FlexDash ID
+- array widget nodes: FlexDash ID without topic
+- config nodes: FlexDash ID

+#### Widget fields

+- dyn_root: `node-red/<widget-id>`
+- output: `nr/<node-id>`
+- group: `<array-node-id>`

 ## Node-RED internals